-IELTS is a test of all four language skills: Listening, Reading, Writing and Speaking.
-You will take the Listening, Reading and Writing tests all on the same day one after the other, with no breaks in between.
+IELTS is a test of all four language skills – Listening, Reading, Writing and Speaking.
+You will take the Listening, Reading, and Writing tests all on the same day one after the other, with no breaks in between.
 For the Speaking test, you can book a slot online on your preferred date and time.
-If you fail to choose a slot within the stated time period, a time slot will be automatically allocated to you.
+If you fail to choose a slot within the stipulated time, a slot will be automatically allocated to you.
 The total test time is under three hours.

 IELTS Listening test (30 minutes)

 You will have to listen to four recordings and then answer the questions asked.
 The recordings are of native English speakers and the duration of the test is 30 minutes.

 The IELTS Reading test requires you to answer 40 questions and is designed to test you on an array of reading skills.
 You would have to read for gist, main ideas, details, logical arguments, skimming, and figuring out the writers’ attitudes, opinions and intentions.